HOMEGROWN

 City Theatre's HOMEGROWN playwright development program is designed to nurture, elevate, and promote writers from historically marginalized communities.
 It provides the time, tools, and training needed to create their own body of work, aiming to diversify our professional playwright community in Miami and beyond.
 A cohort of playwrights collaborates with the HOMEGROWN Lead Playwright, engaging in creative instruction and professional development.
 To learn more about the program, please email us at info@citytheatre.com.

-The Tristarr Lifelong Learning Fund at the Coral Gables Community Foundation is a 2024-2025 sponsor.
+The Cornelia T. Bailey Foundation and the Tristarr Lifelong Learning Fund at the Coral Gables Community Foundation are 2024-2025 season HOMEGROWN funders.
 Support to launch HOMEGROWN in 2021 was provided by The Jorge M. Pérez Family Foundation at The Miami Foundation.
 This program is also made possible with the generous support of the Miami-Dade County Department of Cultural Affairs and the Cultural Affairs Council, the Miami-Dade County Mayor and Board of County Commissioners.
-Sponsored in part by the State of Florida, Department of State, Division of Arts and Culture, the Florida Council on Arts and Culture, and the National Endowment for the Arts.

 New works developed through HOMEGROWN